Gravitational wave memory of compact binary coalescence in the presence of matter effects: nonlinear memory waveform

-Another manifestation of matter effects is observable in the post-merger part of the GW signal if the remnant is an unstable NS.
-However, this can only exist if both companions in a CBC system are NSs since, for NSBH systems the remnant is always a BH.
-The BNS mergers can have various outcomes affecting the post-merger signal depending on the mass of the progenitors and the EoS.
-The cases where some post-merger signal is produced will always be the case when the merger of BNS leads to the formation of an unstable intermediate NS \cite{Sarin_2020gxb}.
-If the BNS system after the merger collapses to BH, then the post-merger signal is negligible.
-The post-merger signal is a unique signature of BNS systems and it does affect the content of the non-linear memory.
+Another manifestation of matter effects is observable in the postmerger part of the GW signal if the remnant is an unstable/stable NS.
+However, this can only exist if both companions in a CBC system are NSs since for NSBH systems the remnant is always a BH.
+The BNS mergers can have various outcomes affecting the postmerger signal depending on the mass of the progenitors and the EOS.
+The cases where some postmerger signal is produced will always be the case when the merger of BNS leads to the formation of an intermediate NS \cite{Sarin_2020gxb}.
+If the BNS system after the merger prompt collapses to BH, then the postmerger signal is negligible.
+The postmerger signal is a unique signature of BNS systems and it does affect the content of the nonlinear memory.
 A study regarding this was conducted previously in \cite{yang-2018}.
-In this work, we use a vast number of publicly available NR waveforms of BNS systems and broadly survey the non-linear memory content arising from the post-merger signal of the BNS systems as a function of different BNS parameters.
+In this work, we use a vast number of publicly available NR waveforms of BNS systems and broadly survey the nonlinear memory content arising from the postmerger signal of the BNS systems as a function of different BNS parameters.